-In terms of tools, all you really need is to cut 16 short stakes eg.thin bamboo, with a saw, and make a set square and measuring stick.
-I'm digging 900x900x300mm pits so I made a 900mm x 900mm set square from some old PVC electrical conduit pipe and a 300mm measuring stick for measuring pit depth.
+In terms of tools, all you really need is to cut 8 short stakes eg.thin bamboo, with a saw, and make a set square and pit depth measuring stick.
+I'm digging 900x900x350mm pits so I made a 900mm x 900mm set square from some old PVC electrical conduit pipe and a 350mm measuring stick for measuring pit depth.
 A long handled hoe eg.A $65 Cyclone long handled burr hoe (Oz produced with a lifetime guarantee), for breaking the soil (need to screw into the handle at the base of the head) and a $15 square faced shovel for shifting the soil.
 I used the shovel for the water catching mounds/berms around the pit.
-So, after staking out the pits, 4 at a time, using the set square, the digging begins.
+So, after staking out the pits, 2 at a time, using the set square and 8 short stakes, the digging begins.
 The shifted soil can be placed around the North and South edges of the pits, similar to swales, for larger scale operations.
 Since this is a small-scale exercise, I wanted to maximise the number of berms so I added 3 berms to each pit with one side for access, like a keyhole.
 The berm positions were sculpted (after rain) with the shovel, with some soil shifting, back of the shovel pounding and some hand pounding for the pit corners using my fists.
-There is enough space in between the pits, on the East and West sides, for walking between and managing them, using mostly outer access points.
+There is enough space in between the pits for walking between and managing them, using mostly outer access points.
 All the berms are shared by more than one pit.
-The berms will increase the water catchment/collection in the pits with excess water soaked up in the biochar aquifer for wicking into the Permafert layer.
+The berms will increase the water catchment/harvesting in the pits with excess water soaked up in the biochar aquifer for wicking into the Permafert layer.
 The berms also provide some wind protection for the plants.
 Eventually deeper roots for some plants (annual/perennial) may even establish themselves within the aquifers or even deeper or lateral to the pit structure itself.